-Je To configure an inventory beacon for importing data for FlexNet Manager Suite:
+Jo configure an inventory beacon for importing data for FlexNet Manager Suite:

 - 1. On your chosen inventory beacon, log in as a local administrator. - 2.
 If necessary, validate that, from this server, you can access the file share where the MID server saves the completed XML files. - 3.
-In the unzipped archive you downloaded for the ServiceNow integration package, open the Importer folder and locate the two business adapters ServiceNowAssets.xml and ServiceNowContracts.xml. - Copy these two files to the business adapters folder, CommonAppData/Flexera Software\Beacon\ BusinessAdapter, on the inventory beacon. - 5.
-Start the FlexNet Beacon software from the Windows start menu on the inventory beacon. - In the interface for FlexNet Beacon, select the Business Importer page from the Connections group (in the left-hand navigation pane).
+In the unzipped archive you downloaded for the ServiceNow integration package, open the Importer folder and locate the two business adapters ServiceNowAssets.xml and ServiceNowContracts.xml. - 4.
+Copy these two files to the business adapters folder, %CommonAppData%\Flexera Software\Beacon\ BusinessAdapter, on the inventory beacon. - Start the FlexNet Beacon software from the Windows start menu on the inventory beacon, using the Run as administrator option. - In the interface for FlexNet Beacon, select the Business Importer page from the Connections group (in the left-hand navigation pane).